 Set up a quality control system

 Quality control is key to any positive shipping experience.
 Before orders are sealed, you should have a system in place for checking that each order contains the correct, undamaged items.
-Final quality checks can also be made once the packages are labeled for shipping, which will help to prevent the package from being sent to the wrong location or recipient.
+Final quality checks can also be made once the packages are labelled for shipping, which will help to prevent the package from being sent to the wrong location or recipient.

 Maintain communication with carriers

-Last-mile delivery can also make or break the customer experience, but merchants may have far less control over it than they do fulfillment.
+Last-mile delivery can also make or break the customer experience, but merchants may have far less control over it than they do fulfilment.
 By developing strong relationships with major carriers like USPS, FedEx, and UPS, and keeping communication lines open, your business has a better chance of resolving carrier issues or confusions before they snowball into misshipments.

 If misshipments do occur, proactive communication with carriers can give you more information to pass on to customers.
 This keeps customers in the loop, and may help salvage the shipping experience.